simon-ritchie/apysc/docstring_markdowns/apysc/_validation/display_validation.md

 ## Module summary

 Each display's validation implementations.
-Mainly following interfaces are defined: <br>・validate_stage Validate whether the specified instance is Stage type or not. <br>・validate_display_object Validate whether a specified instance is the `DisplayObject` type or its subclass type (e.g., `Sprite`). <br>・validate_display_object_container Validate whether a specified instance is a container type of a `DisplayObject` instance (e.g., `Sprite`, `Stage`). <br>・validate_sprite Validate specified instance is Sprite type. <br>・validate_graphics Validate specified instance is Graphics type. <br>・validate_line_cap Validate specified line cap style setting. <br>・validate_line_joints Validate specified line joints style setting. <br>・validate_multiple_line_settings_isnt_set Validate that there are no multiple line settings (dotted, dashed, and so on).
+Mainly following interfaces are defined: <br>・validate_stage Validate whether the specified instance is Stage type or not. <br>・validate_display_object Validate whether a specified instance is the `DisplayObject` type or its subclass type (e.g., `Sprite`). <br>・validate_display_object_container Validate whether a specified instance is a container type of a `DisplayObject` instance (e.g., `Sprite`, `Stage`). <br>・validate_sprite Validate specified instance is Sprite type. <br>・validate_graphics Validate specified instance is Graphics type. <br>・validate_line_cap Validate specified line cap style setting. <br>・validate_line_joints Validate specified line joints style setting. <br>・validate_multiple_line_settings_are_not_set Validate that there are no multiple line settings (dotted, dashed, and so on).

 ## `validate_display_object` function docstring